Hung parliament: Australia

 The House of Representatives elected in 2010, with a 72–72 tie between the Labor Party and the Opposition Coalition.

 Australian parliaments are modelled on the Westminster system, with a hung parliament typically defined as a lack of a lower house parliamentary majority from either the Australian Labor Party or Liberal/National Coalition.

 Hung parliaments are rare at the federal level in Australia, as a de facto two-party system, in which the Australian Labor Party competes against a permanent Liberal-National Coalition of the conservative parties, has existed with only brief interruptions since the early 20th century.
-Prior to 1910, no party had had a majority in the House of Representatives.
+Prior to 1909, no party had had a majority in the House of Representatives.
 As a result, there were frequent changes of government, several of which took place during parliamentary terms.
-Since 1910, when the two-party system was cemented, there have been three hung parliaments, the first in 1940, the second in 2010 and the third in 2018.

-At the 1940 federal election, incumbent Prime Minister Robert Menzies secured the support of the two crossbenchers and continued to govern, but in 1941 the independents switched their support to Labor, bringing John Curtin to power.
+Since 1909, when the two-party system was cemented, hung parliaments have occurred as a result of the 1919, 1922, 1934, 1940, and 2010 elections, although that terminology was not in use until the late 20th century.
+Each of those elections resulted in the formation of minority governments, although the 1922 and 1934 elections resulted in the formation of coalition governments within a few months of the election (in 1922, before the new parliament had opened).
+After the 1940 election, there was an inter-election change of government as a result of independents switching support, resulting in the defeat of the Fadden government and the formation of the Curtin government.